csengineer13/homeside-code-kata/README.md

 - [ ] Create AJAX endpoint for file upload
 - [ ] Setup basic submission form
 - [ ] Pass data AND file, create basic new entry, refresh table's data
+- [ ] Pull "file" into a seperate linked table
+- [ ] Store filepath and url?
+URL can probably be a way to retrieve via a get request using fileID

 #### Housecleaning: Bonus